eloquent/phony/MIGRATING.md

 # Migration guide

+## Migrating from `5.x` to `6.x`

+The _Phony_ `6.x` release drops support for PHP 7.3 and 7.4.
+If you only need to support PHP 8.0 or later, then it is recommended that you upgrade to _Phony_ `6.x`.
+If you still need to support PHP 7.3 or 7.4, then you are free to continue using the `5.x` version of _Phony_.

 ## Migrating from `4.x` to `5.x`

 The _Phony_ `5.x` release drops support for PHP 7.2.
 If you only need to support